-No chan ge in contro l Base Short term incentives (1) LTIP (2) Non- LTIP RSUs Options (3) Employee and Medical Benefits (4) Mark J. Barrenechea Termination without cause or a Change in relationship 24 months 24 months Prorated 100% Vested Vested 24 months (5) John M. Doolittle Termination without cause or Change in relationship 12 months 12 months Prorated 100% Vested Vested 12 months Gordon A. Davies Termination without cause or Change in relationship 12 months 12 months Prorated N/A Vested 12 months Muhi Majzoub Termination without cause or Change in relationship 12 months 12 months Prorated N/A Vested 12 months George Schulze Termination without cause or Change in relationship 12 months 12 months Prorated N/A Vested 12 months Steve Murphy Termination without cause or Change in relationship 12 months 12 months Prorated 100% Vested Vested 12 months
+No change in control Base Short term incentives (1) LTIP (2) Options (3) Employee and Medical Benefits (4) Mark J. Barrenechea Termination without cause or Change in relationship 24 months 24 months Prorated Vested 24 months (5) Madhu Ranganathan Termination without cause or Change in relationship 12 months 12 months Prorated Vested 12 months John M. Doolittle Termination without cause or Change in relationship 12 months 12 months Prorated Vested 12 months Simon Harrison Termination without cause or Change in relationship 12 months 12 months Prorated Vested 12 months Muhi Majzoub Termination without cause or Change in relationship 12 months 12 months Prorated Vested 12 months Gordon A. Davies Termination without cause or Change in relationship 12 months 12 months Prorated Vested 12 months

-(1) Assuming 100% achievement of the expected targets for the fiscal year in which the triggering event occurred.

-(2) LTIP amounts are prorated for the number of months of participation at termination date in the applicable 38 month performance period.
-If the termination date is before the commencement of the 19th month of the performance period, a prorated LTIP will not be paid.

-(3) Already vested as of termination date with no acceleration of unvested options.
-For a period of 90 days following the termination date, the Named Executive Officer has the right to exercise all options which have vested as of the date of termination.

-(4) Employee and medical benefits provided to each Named Executive Officer immediately prior to the occurrence of the trigger event.

-(5) In accordance with the terms of his employment agreement, as amended, Mr. Barrenechea is entitled to participate until the age of 65 in healthcare benefits substantially similar to what he currently receives as Chief Executive Officer of the Company.
-These benefits will be provided at the cost of the Company, provided that Mr. Barrenechea continues to be responsible for funding an amount that is equal to his employee contribution as Chief Executive Officer, unless he becomes employed elsewhere, at which point this benefit will terminate.
+- (1) Assuming 100% achievement of the expected targets for the fiscal year in which the triggering event occurred. - (2) LTIP amounts are prorated for the number of months of participation at termination date in the applicable 38 month performance period.
+If the termination date is before the commencement of the 19th month of the performance period, a prorated LTIP will not be paid. - (3) Already vested as of termination date with no acceleration of unvested options.
+For a period of 90 days following the termination date, the Named Executive Officer has the right to exercise all options which have vested as of the date of termination. - (4) Employee and medical benefits provided to each Named Executive Officer immediately prior to the occurrence of the trigger event. - (5) In accordance with the terms of his employment agreement, as amended, Mr. Barrenechea is entitled to participate until the age of 65 in healthcare benefits substantially similar to what he currently receives as Vice Chair, Chief Executive Officer and Chief Technology Officer of the Company.
+These benefits will be provided at the cost of the Company, provided that Mr. Barrenechea continues to be responsible for funding an amount that is equal to his employee contribution as Vice Chair, Chief Executive Officer and Chief Technology Officer, unless he becomes employed elsewhere, at which point this benefit will terminate.
 In the event that the employee or company contribution funding increases, Mr. Barrenechea would be responsible for that increase.

-Within 12 Months of a Change in Control Base Short term incentives (1) LTIP Non- LTIP RSUs Options (2) Employee and Medical Benefits (3) Mark J. Barrenechea Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 100% Vested 24 months (4) John M. Doolittle Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 100% Vested 24 months Gordon A. Davies Termination without cause or Change in relationship 24 months 24 months 100% Vested N/A 100% Vested 24 months Muhi Majzoub Termination without cause or Change in relationship 24 months 24 months 100% Vested N/A 100% Vested 24 months George Schulze Termination without cause or Change in relationship 12 months 12 months 100% Vested N/A 24 months continued vesting 12 months
+Base Short term incentives (1) LTIP Options (2) Employee and Medical Benefits (3) Mark J. Barrenechea Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months (4) Madhu Ranganathan Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months John M. Doolittle Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months Simon Harrison Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months Muhi Majzoub Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months Gordon A. Davies Termination without cause or Change in relationship 24 months 24 months 100% Vested 100% Vested 24 months